vaqm2/SpringBoard/CapstoneProject/CapstoneProject.md

 10. Zipcodes with average income households
 11. Zipcodes with high purchasing power >= 6
 12. Individuals that have a private third party insurance
-13. Individuals with contributions to third party insurance
+13. Individuals with high contributions to third party insurance
 14. Individuals with one or more car policy
-15. Individuals with contributions to their car policies
+15. Individuals with high contributions to their car policies
 16. Individuals with Fire Insurance Policy
-17. Individuals making contributions to fire insurance policies
+17. Individuals making high contributions to fire insurance policies

 The above factors are worth further investigation to draw more concrete trends